Medicare National Correct Coding Initiative (NCCI) Edits

 NCCI updates the PTP and MUE files on a quarterly basis.
 However, there may be instances in which a change is needed outside of those quarterly timeframes and a replacement file is necessary.
 CMS issued replacement files with the following changes:

-You may submit inquiries about the NCCI program, including those related to NCCI (PTP, MUE, and Add-on Code) edits, in writing via email to NCCIPTPMUE@cms.hhs.gov or postal mail to:
+You may submit inquiries about the NCCI program, including those related to NCCI (PTP, MUE, and Add-on Code) edits, in writing via email to NCCIPTPMUE@cms.hhs.gov .

-**NOTE** Any submissions made to the NCCI contractor that contain Personally Identifiable Information (PII) or Protected Health Information (PHI) are automatically discarded, regardless of the content, in accordance with federal privacy rules the NCCI Contractor must comply with.
+**NOTE** Any submissions made to the NCCI program that contain Personally Identifiable Information (PII) or Protected Health Information (PHI) are automatically discarded, regardless of the content.

 The NCCI program cannot answer questions outside of our scope or about other CMS programs.
 For example, we cannot answer questions about modifiers not associated with NCCI, Local Coverage Determinations, changes to code descriptors or status indicators.